actualbudget/docs/docs/Developers/contributing.md

 As always, if you need any help or want something clarified, jump into the Discord and we will try our best to help you out.

+### Expectations

+For smaller improvements or features - feel free to submit a PR or an issue if you don't have the necessary skills to build it yourself.
+For larger features we would recommend first opening an issue to discuss it with the team.

+We aren't going to take every single little change.
+Don't be offended if we close your PR.
+In order for the project to stay healthy, we need to guard our bandwidth and also only take changes that align with Actual.

+Here are some initial guidelines for how contributions will be treated:

+* The mental health of the maintainers will be prioritized above all else.
+If this means some things get lost and PRs are unreviewed because maintainers are spending time with family or on themselves, we celebrate that.

+* Multiple maintainers are key to this being a healthy project.
+Currently a few people have maintainer rights (see list below).
+We are actively looking for more people to come on as maintainers.
+If nobody steps up, expect less activity on this project.

+* An open PR does not automatically deserve time for a full review and acceptance.
+It's up to the PR author to convince the maintainers that the change is good and worth reviewing.
+This involves a clear description for why the the change is being made, detailing the tradeoffs.

+* We especially welcome improvements in automation: creating github actions to automatically generate builds, making the release process easier, etc.

+### Main Contributors

+(sorted alphabetically)

+[albertogasparin]
+[j-f1]
+[jlongster]
+[MatissJanis]
+[rich-howell]
+[trevdor]

 ### The Project Layout

-The layout of the codebase in Actual Budget takes a bit of getting used to and finding things at first can be a little tricky, we have put together a help document that shows the structure of the project, while this isn't 100% complete it will give you a good starting point for your development.
+The layout of the codebase in Actual Budget takes a bit of getting used to and finding things at first can be a little tricky, we have put together a help [document](/Developers/project-layout) that shows the structure of the project, while this isn't 100% complete it will give you a good starting point for your development.

 ### Working on existing issues

-Existing issues are a good place to start especially if you are a first time contributor to Actual Budget, we have some issues labelled `good first issue` which are perfect for people who want to have a go at contributing.
+Existing issues are a good place to start especially if you want to contribute to Actual Budget but don't know where to start, some of the things to be aware of are;

-If you are more familiar with Actual Budget, the `help wanted` label should point you in the right direction of some of the issues we need help with.
+1. All issues are open to be worked on by anyone
+2. Working on the highest rated [feature requests](https://github.com/actualbudget/actual/issues?q=label%3A%22needs+votes%22+sort%3Areactions-%2B1-desc+) would also be appreciated.
+3. We do not assign issues to specific people

 ### Submitting an idea for something you want to work on